HuyaneMatsu/scarletio/README.md

 `skip_ready_cycle` skips every scheduled and ready to run tasks.
 This can be used to synchronise between other tasks, or to wait for other scheduled callbacks to finish before we continue our tasks' execution.

-This is particularly useful in event driven programming when we know our event handlers will be ran, but we do not know in what order.
+This is particularly useful in event driven programming when we know our event handlers will be run, but we do not know in what order.

 ```py3